IBM/SpectrumScaleAutomation/README.md

 --------------------------------------------------------------------------------

+# Storage services scripts

+In accordance to the operations the launcher script is invoked for, one of the following storage services scripts is executed.

 ## [backup](backup.sh)
 This is the backup component and performs the backup by executing the mmbackup command.
 It may optionally run the backup from a snapshot.
 It can also run the backup for a particular independent fileset if the fileset name is given with the call.